Japanese submarine I-27: Service history

 On July 5, 1943 I-27 torpedoed and sank the Alcoa Protector, sailing as part of convoy PA44 in the Gulf of Oman.
 The turbine engines of this ship were later salvaged and used to propel the Great Lakes freighter Kinsman Independent.

 On November 8, 1943, I-27 sank the Liberty ship SS Sambridge.
-The survivors made it safely to lifeboats and the ship's captain, Captain H. Scurr, was taken prisoner.
+The survivors made it safely to lifeboats and the second officer Henry Scurr was taken prisoner.
 A burst of machine-gun fire was heard by the survivors, but its reason is unknown as Scurr was eventually freed from Changi prison camp at the end of the war.

 The submarine torpedoed and sank the Allied steamship SS Khedive Ismail near the Maldives on February 12, 1944, killing 1,297 passengers and crew.
 After the attack, I-27 attempted to hide under Khedive Ismail's survivors who were floating in the water.
 Nevertheless, the British destroyers HMS Paladin and HMS Petard located the submarine and destroyed it with depth charges, ramming, and torpedoes at 01°25′N 72°22′E. Ninety-nine of I-27's crew were killed.
 One survivor was captured by the British.